JohnBigeon/Teleinfo_electricity/README.md

 ### add the data source

-Click Add data source 'InfluxDB'
+Click Add data source 'InfluxDB'.

 ### Display
-Log on graphana on your computer
+Log on graphana on your computer:
 ````
 http://192.168.a.bb:3000
 ````